canonical/craft-parts/docs/base/part_properties.rst

 stage
 -----
-**Type:** array of unique strings with at least item
+**Type:** array of unique strings with at least 1 item

 **Step:** stage

-The files to copy from the building area to the staging area.
+The files to copy from the building area to the staging area, see :ref:`filesets_specifying_paths`.

 .. _stage_packages: